 - From records of communications and activity including by email, online and telephone or surveillance (CCTV);

-- From third party sources including publicly available information, your representatives, referees, academic institutions, and our service providers; and
+- From third party sources including publicly available information, your representatives, referees, academic institutions, and our service

 - By generating new information through reviews, analysis, and calculations on other information.